ayrwag/coinbase-recurring-purchases/README.md

 ![Final fee paid using the developer api](https://i.gyazo.com/f3a4e97656536f673552b0905cd62c93.png)

-# How *'Kotlin Coinbase Recurring Purchases'* works
+# How *'Coinbase Recurring Purchases'* works
-It uses your quote asset balance i.e USD (which is free to top up via bank transfers).
+The application uses your designated quote asset i.e USD (which is free to top up via bank transfers) to make transactions.

-And once USD (or quote asset) runs out it will switch quote asset to using USDC instead (coming soon).
+And once USD (or quote asset) runs out it will switch the quote asset to USDC instead (coming soon).

+(Since USDC earns interest, it's best to spend that last)

 ### Uses CDP API
 This application uses CDP API credentials (Coinbase Developer Platform) to make trades on your behalf.
 Credentials should be placed as a .json file  in the same directory as the .jar file.